Women’s Hair Loss and Alopecia

 Can Xeljanz cause hair loss?

 Xeljanz, the generic name of tofacitinib, is used to treat various types of arthritis.
-Though patients can often worry about the side effect of hair loss or hair thinning from different prescription medications, Xeljanz’s active ingredient has been tested in a few studies for success in treating hair loss.
+Though patients can often worry about the side effects of hair loss or hair thinning from different prescription medications, Xeljanz’s active ingredient has been tested in a few studies for success in treating hair loss.
 Patients may notice a difference in hair volume after going off of Xeljanz, as tofacitinib is currently indicated for hair regrowth.

 What causes hair loss in women?